OBress/YT-Frontend/README.md

 ![Example Image](images/gen.png)

 Allows you to select channels to generate a certain number of videos for.
-Also shows channels next upload date to help you keep your videos up to date.
+After clicking generate the backend will then assign an id to the task and then asychronously run a python file passing the arguments of channel names, user id.
+The python file then handles the rest of the video generation.

 ---